Additional Alternative Therapies

 Participants are grouped based upon their established therapy goals, physical ability and emotional age.
 Pre-school, Kindergarten, Elementary, Teenage/Adolescent, Senior, Veteran and other select populations will benefit from participation.
 To determine needs and abilities, an initial assessment and evaluation is conducted prior to program enrollment.

-Are you looking for a program to help your teen or young adult develop?
+Are you looking for a program to help your teen or young adult develop independence, leadership and relationship skills?

 Speech and language therapist Laura R. Bacon, M.S., CCC-SLP, provides a full range of evaluations and ongoing therapy services for children and adults with speech, language and feeding/swallowing disorders.
 These services can include initial screenings, parent consultations, comprehensive evaluations, scheduled individual and group therapy sessions, and collaboration with schools, physicians and other paraprofessionals.